 Hot and cold drinks available when delivered at a Sanctus Training venue.

 Mandatory course materials:

-CITB certification £37.50 (VAT exempt) – chargeable at point of booking.
+CITB registration £37.50 (VAT exempt) – chargeable at point of booking.